Julien-Commes/Advent_of_Code_2024/README.md

 This method made the algorithm find the solution in less than a second!

+To run the code, please separate the input into two text files: `input_patterns.txt` (containing your list of desired designs) and `input_towels.txt` (containing your list of available towels).

 ## Day 20

 The script for today’s problem works for both part 1 and part 2, with the only difference being the maximum length of a cheat (```max_len_cheat``` variable).
 The approach is straightforward: first, find the path from start to end using an A* search (I choose to use A* as I already had the implementation from day 16 and day 18 available).
 Then, identify all possible shortcuts up to the specified maximum length that meet the criterion of minimum gained distance.